isabella232/Guidelines.Documentation/Documentation/CommonGuideActions/AddingAComponentToAGameObject/README.md

 ```
 ### Step X

-Select the `MyAction` GameObject from the Unity Hierarchy and click the `Add Component` button, then select the `Boolean Action` component.
+Select the `MyAction` GameObject from the Unity Hierarchy window and click the `Add Component` button, then select the `Boolean Action` component.

 This newly created `Boolean Action` will be the action that defines the toggle state of our GameObject.